gtatters/ThermalImagingWorkshop/Readme.md

 ### Afternoon Session (1300 - 1600h)

--   1300h-1330h - Demonstrate Analytical Aspects of Software Analysis, Analysing thermal images and videos, common pitfalls in analysis and image capture.
+-   1300h-1330h - Demonstrate analytical aspects of software analysis, analysing thermal images and videos, common pitfalls in analysis and image capture.

--   1330h-1500h: Practical Lab Session to analyse group data collected in the morning and present to groups your findings.
+-   1330h-1500h: Analyse group data collected in the morning and present to groups your findings.

 -   1500h-1530h Automation challenges in Thermal Imaging

--   1530h-1600h: Round Up Session, Question Period.
+-   1530h-1600h: Wrap-pp session, question period.

 -   Aim to finish by 1600h.